niteshbalusu11/BOS-Commands-Document/README.md

 <br></br>
 <br></br>

+### chainfees
-5. `bos chainfees`: Gives you an estimate of the chain-fees for various confirmation targets
+Gives you an estimate of the chain-fees for various confirmation targets
 - Flags:
   - `blocks`: Fees estimate based on block confirmation target
   - `file`: Enter path to a JSON file to write the output of the command to.